kripikroli/dev_bitcoinminer/_posts/2011-04-11-video-bitcoinrig-evo-1.md

 featured:
 layout: post
 ---

-A BitcoinRig.
+<h2>A BitcoinRig.</h2>

-GPUs: This rig contains two AMD HD 5850s and two AMD HD 5870s.
+<p>GPUs: This rig contains two AMD HD 5850s and two AMD HD 5870s.</p>

-The description from the video shows that it hashes at 1.4 GHash/s.
-At the current difficulty level at the time of this post, the calculation for generating at that level shows a result of about 17.1 BTC per day.
+<p>The description from the video shows that it hashes at 1.4 GHash/s.
+At the current difficulty level at the time of this post, the calculation for generating at that level shows a result of about 17.1 BTC per day.  </p>

-At a residential electrical rate of about $0.11 per kWh, the costs to run this rig for a day totals about $2.38 USD for electricity.
+<p>At a residential electrical rate of about $0.11 per kWh, the costs to run this rig for a day totals about $2.38 USD for electricity.</p>
-Previous Posts